Skip to content

 Default Scope

-The default scope for <springProperty> is LOCAL.
-Properties with LOCAL scope are only available during XML configuration processing for variable substitution (e.g., ${varName}).
-To access properties programmatically via context.getProperty(), set scope="context".
+<springProperty> defaults to LOCAL scope.
+LOCAL properties are only resolved during XML parsing for variable substitution (${varName}).
+To read the value programmatically via context.getProperty(), set scope="context".

 Using Spring Profiles